 Prior to 2003-2004, parental involvement and communication was a shared responsibility of a school's entire administrative team rather than assigned to one person.
-Today, the parent coordinator position is a relatively low-level position in a school's hierarchy.
+Today, the job of parent coordinator is a relatively low-level position in a school's hierarchy.

 Despite the existence of parent coordinators in schools for the last eight years, lack of communication between schools and parents is an oft-heard complaint.
 Controversy about the role of parent coordinators arose in 2010-2011 when it appeared that central administrators at the Department of Education (DOE) were asking parent coordinators to rally parental support for a policy change that the administration was seeking in the state Legislature.
-This school year, as budgets tightened, high schools were allowed to cut their parent coordinator if funds were needed to cover more critical positions.
-Schools other than high schools were required to retain parent coordinators.

 In the first year of the program, about 1,270 positions were budgeted at an annual salary of \$34,000 plus fringe benefits for a total cost of almost \$50 million.
-For the 2011-2012 school year, \$64 million was allocated to schools for parent coordinators, enough to fund 1,532 positions at a citywide average salary of \$41,512.
-Schools scheduled only \$56.3 million for parent coordinators, or \$7.7 million less than was allocated.
-The total cost of these filled positions, including fringe benefits, is \$73.1 million.
+For the 2012-2013 school year, \$65 million is allocated to schools for parent coordinators, enough to fund 1,544 positions at a citywide average salary of \$41,512.
+We estimate that pension, health, and other fringe benefits add another \$26 million to spending on the coordinators, bringing the total cost this school year to \$91 million.
+In recent years budget constraints have led the DOE to drop funding for the parent coordinators at some schools.
+This year's budget allowed the department to once again mandate coordinators for all schools.